norcams/docs-enduser/docs/terraform-part4.rst

 * Make sure that the database service is enabled and running.

 * Install the MySQL bindings for Python.
-This is needed if we want to use Ansible to communicate with the database, e.g. for creating databases.
+This is needed if we want to use Ansible to communicate with the database server, e.g. for creating databases.

 The ``db.yaml`` also includes a handler for restarting MariaDB if we have done configuration changes which require a restart to take